If you're planning weddings for others then I'm guessing you have a collection of wedding planning books. I certainly do.

 Although priced higher than what you might expect, this book covers a lot of ground not just about weddings, but in understanding how you, as a wedding planner manages the planning process.
 At the end of each chapter you'll find a series of review questions to make sure you get the gist of all the key points.
 You'll also learn lots from the case studies sprinkled throughout the book.
 Learn more about the ‘Wedding Planning and Management' book, here.

-Wedding Planner Book #3 – Wedding Design & Style Resource
+Wedding Planner Book #3 – Wedding Design Inspiration

 The size and weight of this book places it in the ‘coffee table' category.
 But it's way more than just a look-book.
 If you're stuck on ideas for your client's beach wedding or are unsure what type of flowers work well for a whimsical wedding, you'll get the help you need with this one.
 Learn more about ‘Style your Dream Wedding‘, here.